-1. I promise not to get hung up on one certain day.
-Thanksgiving and Christmas and Easter and all the rest are less dates on the calendar than they are ideas and celebrations.
-Really, the heart of all the holidays should be lived out year-round, so I promise not to act like we aren’t “truly” celebrating Christmas just because we don’t do it on December 25th or like we’re faking Easter if we don’t break out the ham and coconut cake on…well, whenever Easter falls according to that formula most people (including me) don’t know.
+Thanksgiving, Christmas, Easter, and all the rest are less dates on the calendar than they are ideas and celebrations.
+The heart of all the holidays should be lived out year-round, so I promise not to act like we aren’t “truly” celebrating Christmas just because we don’t do it on December 25th or like we’re faking Easter if we don’t break out the ham and coconut cake on…well, whenever Easter falls according to that formula most people (including me) don’t know.

-I’m a big fan of the way traditions hold families together and create a thread of shared memories that weaves itself through the years.
-But every old tradition was new once, so if it works out better some year for Thanksgiving to be pizza on the floor instead of turkey at the table, I’m willing to give it a go.
+I’m a big fan of how traditions hold families together and create a thread of shared memories that weaves itself through the years.
+But every old tradition was new once, so if it works out better some years for Thanksgiving to be pizza on the floor instead of turkey at the table, I’m willing to give it a go.
 Who knows?
 It could become our new favorite thing.
 Anyway, the “our” of all this is what I care about most.

-In years to come, as you widen your circle to include spouses and children and in-laws and friends who count as family, they’re going to factor into how and where you spend your holidays.
-I certainly can’t blame them for wanting to spend time with you; after all, that’s what I want, too.
+In years to come, as you widen your circle to include spouses and children and in-laws and friends who count as family, they will factor into how and where you spend your holidays.
+I certainly can’t blame them for wanting to spend time with you; that’s what I want, too.

-I hope you’ve loved some of the things we’ve “always done” at the holidays enough to keep doing them when you’re not living under our roof.
-But I’m also looking forward to watching you do things your own way.
+I hope you’ve loved some things we’ve “always done” during the holidays enough to keep doing them when you’re not living under our roof.
+But I’m also looking forward to watching you do things your way.

 Many years ago, when your dad and I were first married, we went to pick out a Christmas tree at a tree farm that was only a few minutes away from where your grandparents lived.
-We had the option of driving right past their house on the way home, so I suggested we stop by, unannounced, and surprise them.
+We could drive past their house on the way home, so I suggested we stop by unannounced and surprise them.

 We pulled into their driveway to find the house glowing with light, and when we walked into the house, your grandmother met us wearing a Christmas apron around her waist and pure delight on her face.
 “I’m even baking cookies!” she exclaimed in satisfaction.

 It wasn’t planned.
 It wasn’t a tradition.
 It wasn’t a holiday.
 It wasn’t the way we’d always done things.
-But it was a celebration, and the best kind of unexpected gift.
+But it was a celebration and the best kind of unexpected gift.